Last updated on July 5th, 2022 at 11:38 am

 3. Don’t leave before you leave.

 The three of us take this class together.
-And then Carrie reads all the books in the original Greek and Latin — goes to all the lectures — I read all the books in English and go to most of the lectures.
-My brother is kind of busy; he reads one book of 12 and goes to a couple of lectures, marches himself up to our room a couple days before the exam to get himself tutored.
+And then Carrie reads all the books in the original Greek and Latin, and goes to all the lectures.
+I read all the books in English and go to most of the lectures.
+My brother is kind of busy; he reads one book of 12 and goes to a couple of lectures, and marches himself up to our room a couple of days before the exam to get himself tutored.

 Women do not negotiate for themselves in the workforce.